d3/d3-array/README.md

 [<img src="https://raw.githubusercontent.com/d3/d3-arrays/master/img/histogram.png" width="480" height="250" alt="Histogram">](http://bl.ocks.org/mbostock/3048450)

-Histograms bin discrete samples into consecutive, non-overlapping intervals.
+Histograms bin many discrete samples into a smaller number of consecutive, non-overlapping intervals.
 They are often used to visualize the distribution of numerical data.

 <a name="histogram" href="#histogram">#</a> <b>histogram</b>()